 With over 1 million customers and 7 million downloads, Redux Framework is undoubtedly one of the most popular WordPress theme frameworks.

 Both free and premium versions let users create starter blocks or reusable templates which can be built from scratch or from existing demos.
 If the templates require additional tools or software to function, the filters will let you know what’s missing.

 If you want more features like unlimited widget areas, priority support, and monthly new templates, consider upgrading to the Standard ($49/year) or Unlimited ($249) plan.
 Keep in mind, however, that the refund duration only lasts for two weeks.

 WordPress theme frameworks are convenient tools that can speed up WordPress theme and website development.

-There are many different frameworks for all kinds of projects, such as blogs, landing pages, or eCommerce websites.
+There are many different frameworks for all kinds of projects, namely for starting a blog, setting up a landing page, or creating an eCommerce website.
 When choosing the best option, consider the project you’re working on, your technical experience, and your budget.